Henrrrrrry/my-dwelling/items/report.md

 - Details about the parser (describe the formal grammar and language used)

+The parser and tokenizer first split an input string into tokens and return a list of tokens containing all the tokens, and then parse the tokens to generate an expression object, where the input string follows the and(x:xxx,or(x:xxx,not(x:xxx))) format

 - Decisions made (e.g., explain why you chose one or another data structure, why you used a specific data model, etc.)

+In our dataset, most of the addresses we used are from the addresses of restaurants in Canberra, since usually the address of each restaurant is unique and won’t be repeated.

+The data structure we used is B-Tree, the best feature of B-Tree is that its searching is quicker when there’s a huge dataset, because each node can save multiple key-value pairs.
-- Details about the design patterns used (where in the code, justification of the choice, etc)

-*Please give clear and concise descriptions for each subsections of this part.
+- Details about the design patterns used (where in the code, justification of the choice, etc) *Please give clear and concise descriptions for each subsections of this part.
 It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.

 <hr>